MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/IoTDashboard.md

 You can download the [IoT Core Dashboard here](http://go.microsoft.com/fwlink/?LinkID=708576).

 > [!NOTE]
-> If you're finding that you're getting a white screen when opening the IoT Dashboard after downloading, it may due to a driver issue.
+> If you're finding that you're getting a white screen when opening the IoT Dashboard after downloading, it may be due to a driver issue.
 To overcome this issue, you'll need to download the [zip format](https://downloadmirror.intel.com/27894/a08/win64_24.20.100.6229.zip) of the Intel Graphics Driver and install the driver manually.

 ## Set up a new device